What kind of fuel injection system is best for me?

 How much more power can I expect with a fuel injection system?

 MPFI systems are the type of systems where real power gains are realized.
 This is due mostly to the fact that air/fuel distribution issues are all but eliminated.
-Also the flexibility of manifold designs is infinite.
+Also the flexibility of manifold design is infinite.
 Long runner systems are built to increase low-end torque.
 With a TBI system you are limited to how you can design the runner length and shape for a wet type manifold.
 With an MPFI system runners are built with different materials, different shapes, different lengths and varied plenum sizes.
-All of this different hardware design flexibility allows for more specific camshaft grinds and customer specific manifold variations all of which increase engine power and torque.
+All of this different hardware design flexibility allows for more specific camshaft grinds and customer specific manifold variations, all of which increase engine power and torque.

 What is included with my fuel injection system?
 Is your fuel injection system a complete system?
 Is there anything that is not provided?